vechain/vechain-docs/developer-resources/sdks-and-providers/dapp-kit/dapp-kit-2/installation.md

 ## Manual Installation

-{% hint style="warning" %}
-dApp-kit has been built on top of Connex, which will require crypto, buffer, http, https and some other node polyfills, check [example app](https://github.com/vechain/vechain-dapp-kit/tree/main/examples) configuration files if you are stuck.
-Check also [Node Polyfills page](https://app.gitbook.com/s/HKk8xWsgscVhGUM2fb7S/developer-resources/sdks-and-providers/dapp-kit/dapp-kit-1/node-polyfills).
-{% endhint %}

 * **React**: in case your project uses React or React-compatible framework like Remix and Next\
   \
   check the [React Documentation](react/installation.md)